dotku/business-parking-place/README.md

 * Don't want to run a business at least up to a year.
 * We help you to lease your business on multiple platforms, and pay you business maintainance fee up to $1500/yr.
-* We will help you to operating the business with minimum service fee.
+* We also can just follow your runbook to operating the business with minimum service fee.

 | Business Rental | Runbook Service |